secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 ### Exercise: using prng_seed to call generate_keypair

 Navigate to the metadata_generate_keypair_impl function.
 Notice there are three blocks of code to complete.
-Let's start with the first block, which should call the generate_keypair function using the prng_seed as input.
+Let's start with the first block, which should call the generate_keypair function using prng_seed as the input.

 <details> <summary> Hint 1: </summary>
-We need to call the valued stored in PRNG_SEED_KEY, which is used as an input to generate a keypair.
-Once we use this seed, we need to modify it so we are not reusing the same seed the next time a keypair is generated with this contract.
-Notice the generate_keypair function returns a new prng_seed, which we should use.
+We need to retrieve the value stored in PRNG_SEED_KEY, which is used as an input to generate a keypair.
+We should then modify it so we don't reuse the same seed the next time a keypair is generated with this contract.
+Notice the generate_keypair function returns a new prng_seed.
 </details>

 <details> <summary> Solution: </summary>